google/ansicolor-dart/README.md

 Feel like you're missing some color in your terminal programs?
 Use AnsiPen to add ANSI color codes to your log messages.

-Easy to disable for production, just set `color_disabled = false` and all codes will be empty - no re-writing debug messages.
+Easy to disable for production, just set `color_disabled = true` and all codes will be empty - no re-writing debug messages.

 Example
 ------